mrabadi/behavlyope/README.md

 ### Demo2:

 This demo is a color detection task.
-Red, blue, or purple dots are presented randomly on the screen.
-The user is expected to push 'f' for not seen, 'j' for red, 'k' for blue, and 'l' for purple.
+Red, green, or yellow dots are presented randomly on the screen.
+The user is expected to push 'f' for not seen, 'j' for red, 'k' for green, and 'l' for yellow.
 A stimulus may or may not appear on the screen.

 ```
 bash runDemo2